angular/angular/aio/content/tutorial/toh-pt4.md

 ## Final code review

-Here are the code files discussed on this page and your app should look like this <live-example></live-example>.
+Here are the code files discussed on this page.

 <code-tabs>